 - Regular fetal heart rate monitoring to detect distress

-- Emotional and physical support from healthcare providers
+- Emotional and physical support from your care team

 Frequently Asked Questions